French/American School, Early 19th Century Miniature Portrait of General George Washington

 Watercolor and gouache on paper, 2 5/8 x 2 1/8 in., in a molded gilt-brass frame with textured mat and liner.

-Condition: The mount with the image is separated from the frame, no obvious damage or retouch.
+Condition: Mount with the image separated from frame; no obvious damage or retouch.

 Provenance: The family in which the miniature descended is related to General Jacob Morgan (1742-1802).
 Morgan was born in Berks County, Pennsylvania.
 He moved to Philadelphia in the 1760s and became a successful merchant.
 In December 1776 he was appointed Colonel and commander of the 1st Battalion of Associators of the City of Philadelphia.
 He fought in the Battles of Princeton and Monmouth.
 After the war, he returned to private business and ran one of the country's first sugar refineries.

 In this portrait, Washington is depicted bust length, facing to the left and wearing a blue General's uniform with buff facings and gold epaulette.
 The background consists of a sky mottled in tones of blue and brown.

 Items may have wear and tear, imperfections, or the effects of aging.
 Any condition statement given, as a courtesy to a client, is only an opinion and should not be treated as a statement of fact.
 Skinner shall have no responsibility for any error or omission.